Profile of the degree program

 University admission correction through further education qualifications

-Information on "Studying without A-levels"
+Information on "Studying without Abitur"

 State ordinance on the direct university entrance qualification of professionally qualified persons